 Here’s what happens…

-With a few clicks of a mouse an unsuspecting parent happily strikes what they think is a deal by finding an incredibly price on eBay for that play set they have been eyeing for their kiddo.
-It looks just like the ones selling at Wal-mart but is only 1/4 the price!!!
+With a few clicks of a mouse an unsuspecting parent happily strikes what they think is a deal by finding a great price on eBay for that play set they have been eyeing for their kiddo.
+It looks just like the ones selling at Wal-mart but is only 1/2 the price!!!
 They think they’ve scored a steal that their boy or girl will love only to later find out that it was made cheaply in Hong Kong with lead-based paint, toxic plastic or quickly falls apart and becomes a choke hazard.

 If they are lucky they figure this out before it causes an emergency with their child or if less lucky they find out after a trip the ER.